Tips & Best Practices

 Site Facilitator Tips & Best Practices

-Know Your Students: Online learning is not for everyone and E-School courses are very rigorous and require a lot of self-motivation and discipline.
-Before registering, find out what kind of learners your students are.
+Know Your Students: Hawaii Online Courses (HOC) courses are rigorous and require a lot of self-motivation and discipline.
+Prior to registering, speak with your students to determine if HOC would be conducive to their learning.
 Typically, students who exhibit the following characteristics are more likely to succeed in an online environment:

 (Adapted from the North Carolina Virtual Public School Handbook)

-Course load and scheduling: Know what kind of courses students need.
-E-School offers Advanced Placement courses, accelerated year courses, along with many other core and elective courses online.
-Be aware of the course load for your students!
-Online courses require just as much work (if not more) than regular classes.
-Do not overburden students with too many additional online courses if they already have a full class schedule unless you are certain that a student can handle the extra work!
+Course load and scheduling: Know what courses your students need.
+HOC offers Advanced Placement classes as well as other core and elective courses online.
+Be aware of the course load for your students.
+Online classes require just as much work (if not more) than regular classes.

-Technical requirements: Also, be aware of the resources your students have access to.
+Technical requirements: Be aware of available student resources.
 Students need a computer with high speed Internet access to log into their course daily.
 They will also need a headset and microphone to participate in virtual class sessions.
-If your students do not have these resources at home, then the school needs to make these provisions.
-If not, enrolling in an E-School course may not be a viable option.
+If your students do not have these resources at home, then the school must make these provisions.
+If not, enrolling in an HOC course may not be a viable option.

-Help Your Students: Some students, especially those new to E-School, may need a little extra assistance and support throughout the course.
-You may need to give them reminders and encouragement to get their online work done.
+Help Your Students: Students new to HOC may require extra assistance and support throughout the course.
+Please provide reminders and encouragement to complete assignments.

-For new students, it would be helpful if School Site Facilitators could:
+For new students, it would be helpful if the School Site Facilitators could:

-- Stress the importance of completing the E-School Student Orientation prior to the start of the semester.
+Stress the importance of completing the HOC Student Orientation prior to the start of the semester.

-- If necessary, have face to face meetings with students who have not completed their required E-School Student Orientation.
+If necessary, have face-to-face meetings with students who have not completed their required HOC Student Orientation.
 Find out why they have not completed the training and what support they may need to complete the training.

-It would also be helpful if site facilitators could provide counselors with a list of their students who have registered for E-School and the courses they are registered to take.
+It would also be helpful if site facilitators could provide counselors with a list of their students who have registered for HOC.
 It may be necessary to provide additional support on campus for your students.